 Louisiana Iris Propagator

-As a horticulturist Edmond Riggs devised unique nursery systems and became friends with some of the wealthiest men in the area.
-He planted thousands and thousands of live oak trees, which was another one of his specialties.
-Along with irises, Edmond Riggs planted azaleas and camellias in the woods and swamps because they grew best in their natural habitat.
+As a horticulturist, Edmond Riggs devised unique nursery systems and became friends with some of the wealthiest men in the area.
+He planted thousands and thousands of live oak trees, which were another one of his specialties.
+Along with irises, Edmond Riggs planted azaleas and camellias in the woods and swamps, because they grew best in their natural habitat.
 He would dig them up when he wanted to sell them.

 Edmond became a library assistant and traveled with the bookmobile for 18 years.
 Riggs got to know many prominents in the white community through his plant sales.
 One such person was Minnie Colquitt.
 She and Edmond had corresponded about growing irises in the swamps of Louisiana.
 Minnie arranged a collecting trip and it wasn’t until the Shreveport ladies arrived for the adventure that they realized Edmond Riggs was a black.
 That didn’t stop the trip, and some of those very collected irises are probably in the family trees of modern award winners.